Metropolitan open land: Alterations to boundaries

+local plan process, in consultation with the Mayor of London and adjoining boroughs.
+MOL boundaries should only be changed in exceptional circumstances.

 Role of Mayor of London

 The Mayor of London has formally stated that he will, and believes boroughs should, maintain the protection of Metropolitan Open Land from inappropriate development.
 Any alterations to the boundary of MOL should be undertaken by boroughs through the DPD ("Development Plan Document") process, in consultation with the mayor and adjoining authorities.